Current Passport Processing Times:

 What to Bring With You to the Clerk's Office

 - $35 execution fee paid by cash/check/debit/credit for each applicant.
+If you use our photo services, an additional $15 will be added to the execution fee (per applicant).
 This fee is payable to the Chancery Clerk of DeSoto County.

 - An unsigned completed application form